-The Standards for Clinics in Education and Academic Settings has been revised to align with the DHA, Dubai Health Strategy 2026 and other relevant documents and updates in terminologies, acronyms and reporting systems at DHA.
+The Standards for Clinics in Educational and Academic Settings has been revised to align with the DHA Dubai Health Strategy 2026 and other relevant documents as well as updates in terminologies, acronyms and reporting systems at DHA.
 This document focuses on the requirements for a Clinic in Educational and Academic settings, with an emphasis on the quality of care and safety of students.
-It elaborates the licensing process of the Clinic in Educational and Academic settings in detail, the physical design requirements that are aligned with the DHA, Health Facility Guidelines (HFG) 2019, the requirements of Healthcare Professionals and the associated student/patient care.
+It elaborates the licensing process of the Clinic in Educational and Academic settings in detail, the physical design requirements that are aligned with DHA Health Facility Guidelines (HFG) 2019, the requirements of Healthcare Professionals and the associated student/patient care.

-This document emphasised on accessibility for People of Determination, which should comply with the Dubai Universal Design Code and the Inclusion Policy of Knowledge and Human Development Department (KHDA).
+This document emphasises on accessibility for People of Determination, which should comply with the Dubai Universal Design Code and the Inclusion Policy of Knowledge and Human Development Authority (KHDA).

 DHA launched HASANA in the second quarter of 2018.
-Immunization details of all students are to be maintained by the Clinic in Educational and Academic setting and shared with DHA via HASANA system.
+Immunization details of all students are to be maintained by the clinics in educational and academic settings and shared with DHA via HASANA system.